 Ms Li is a chartered company secretary and a qualified accountant with more than 20 years' experience in financial accounting and corporate governance.
 In her early career, she worked as an audit manager at the China practice of Big-Four international accounting firm where she was involved in audits both for periodic financial reporting and for initial public offerings.
-Prior to founding her own accounting and corporate business, she worked for a local accounting firm and worked as Senior Accountant and Company Secretary for an ASX listed junior explorer.
 Her corporate clients operate in a range of industries such as retail, exploration, manufacturing, and trading.